ozzafar/Movies-Website/README.md

 8. press enter
 9. python app.py

-now you can press "ctrl+a" then "d" to detach the screen process (app.py would still run in background) to reattach your screen type "screen -r"
+Now you can press "ctrl+a" then "d" to detach the screen process (app.py would still run in background).
+For reattaching your screen type "screen -r"